FaranMasoodPeerzada/demo-github/README.md

 # demo-github
 Some description
 ## sub text
-watch tutorial on youtubeer
+watch tutorial on youtube

 ## new section
-hello every one welcome here for learning
+hello every one welcome here for learning git resets